jmratwork/techanalysissecmanage-crcz-lm5v1b/docs/deployment_manual.md

 ## Offline Environments

-For systems without Internet access, pre-download required packages and modules:
+For systems without Internet access, pre-download required packages and modules used by the subcase 1b environment:

-- Copy any necessary `.deb` files to `/opt/offline`.
-The start scripts for Subcase 1c (e.g., `start_soc_services.sh` and `start_cti_component.sh`) will install packages from this directory if `apt-get` fails.
+- Copy any necessary `.deb` files (e.g., Docker engine and Compose plugin) to `/opt/offline` so that startup scripts can install them without reaching external mirrors.
-- Save PowerShell modules for offline use:
+- Save PowerShell modules for offline use if Windows assets are involved:
   ```powershell
   Save-Module -Name PowerShellGet,PackageManagement -Path /opt/offline/psmodules
   ```